 Students can attend various conferences throughout the year:

 On behalf of its Constituent Societies, the Chemical Institute of Canada organizes Canada’s premier annual conferences for the chemical sciences and engineering: the Canadian Chemical Engineering Conference and Exhibition, the Canadian Chemical Engineering Conference, and the Industrial Chemistry Conference.
-The 67th Canadian Chemical Engineering Conference will be held in Edmonton, AB October 22-25, 2017.

 Annual American Institute of Chemical Engineers (AIChE) Student Conference: The Annual Student Conference is four days of career information, social events, and competitions.
 Student engineers celebrate the Chemical Engineering profession, along with young professional members, AIChE leaders,and industry professionals.
-The 2017 Annual AIChE Student Conference will be held in Minneapolis, MN, US.

 Annual American Institute of Chemical Engineers (AIChE) Pacific Northwest Student Regional Conference highlights include Regional Chem-E-Car Competition, Regional ChemE Jeopardy Competition and Regional Student Paper and Poster Competitions.
-The 2018 AIChE Pacific Northwest Regional Student Conference will be held in Bozeman, MT, US.

 UBC Engineering Research Days is a graduate student-driven initiative hosted by the Chemical and Biological Engineering department in the Faculty of Applied Science of the University of British Columbia to strengthen relations with industry at the graduate level, to facilitate collaborations and to connect communities.
 This full day event showcases the quality of research work by engineering students in the form of three-minute-thesis competition and poster session.
 It also features two keynote presentations, a mock interview workshop, student design competition and lots of networking opportunities.
-The 2017 UBC Engineering Research Day was hosted by the Department of Chemical and Biological Engineering.

 Students and teams looking for support to attend these and other activities are encouraged to explore the following resources available to them on campus: